inQWIRE/SQIR/README.md

 ## Compilation

 Run `make` to compile the core files of SQIR, `make voqc` to compile proofs about VOQC, `make examples` to compile proofs of correctness for example quantum algorithms (excluding those in examples/shor), and `make shor` to compile proofs about Shor's algorithm.
 Use `make all` to compile everything.

 Our proofs are resource intensive so expect `make all` to take a little while.
-On a Macbook Pro running Coq version 8.14.0 and OCaml version 4.13.1 compilation takes around 30 minutes.
+If you have cores to spare, then you can speed things up by compiling with the `-j` flag (e.g. `make all -j8`).
+On a 2015 dual-core MacBook Pro running Coq version 8.14.0 compilation takes around 30 minutes.

 ## Directory Contents